Motorhome Basics | FMCA

 In September 1996, the Recreation Vehicle Industry Association (RVIA) established a requirement for its RV manufacturer members to disclose weight carrying information that would assist both a buyer and an owner in understanding and complying with weight limitations of motorhomes.
 The following terms and their associated weights are reflected on a label, found in a cabinet inside the coach.

-UVW (unloaded vehicle weight): the weight of the motorhme as built at the factory with full fuel, engine oil and coolants.
+The weight of the motorhme as built at the factory with full fuel, engine oil and coolants.
 The UVW does NOT include cargo, fresh water, LP gas, occupants or dealer-installed accessories.

-NCC (net carrying capacity): the maximum weight of all occupants including the driver, food, tools, LP gas, fresh water, personal belongings, dealer-installed accessories, and the tongue weight of the towed vehicle that can be carried by this motorhome.
+The maximum weight of all occupants including the driver, food, tools, LP gas, fresh water, personal belongings, dealer-installed accessories, and the tongue weight of the towed vehicle that can be carried by this motorhome.
 (NCC can be determined by subtracting the UVW from the GVWR.)

 It's important to look at the definition of each term, particularly the UVW and NCC.
 Note that UVW is defined as leaving the factory with full fuel, oil and coolants.
 The NCC represents how much "stuff," including fresh water, the motorhome can carry.